sumcoinlabs/nn17/doc/init.md

 ### Mac OS X

-Copy org.peercoin.sumcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.peercoin.sumcoind.plist`.
+Copy org.sumcoin.sumcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.sumcoin.sumcoind.plist`.

 This Launch Agent will cause sumcoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run sumcoind as the current user.
-You will need to modify org.peercoin.sumcoind.plist if you intend to use it as a Launch Daemon with a dedicated peercoin user.
+You will need to modify org.sumcoin.sumcoind.plist if you intend to use it as a Launch Daemon with a dedicated sumcoin user.

 Auto-respawn
 -----------------------------------